Personal contract hire (PCH) and business contract hire (BCH) are the two main types of car leasing options available in the UK.

 With personal leasing deals you can use your car however you like (provided you stay within your agreed mileage), but with business contract hire, it’s a bit more complicated.

 Business car leasing can be more restrictive as it differs from PCH in terms of tax.
 VAT-registered businesses get the lucky advantage of claiming back a percentage of VAT based on the emissions of the vehicle and whether it’s used primarily for business purposes.
+Other than that, the cost to lease a car is the same for PCH and BCH deals.

 However this does mean more restrictions on how you can use your vehicle.
 If you want to claim a car lease tax deduction of 100% of the VAT, you’ll have to document carefully to prove your car is used solely for company purposes.